What Is "DSM" In Psychology?

 Diagnostic classification

 The first section of the DSM involves a complete list of all psychiatric disorders.
 In addition, it lists codes for health professionals to use for diagnostic and billing purposes.
-This section may differ from the regulations in the ICD, the International Classification of Diseases.
+This section may differ from the rules in the ICD, the International Classification of Diseases.

 Diagnostic criteria sets